gld1982ltd/pacbot/README.md

-# Pacman
+# Pacbot

-Pacman is a fast static site generator, built primarily for large single-page webapps.
+Pacbot is a fast static site generator, built primarily for large single-page webapps.
 While there are many static site generators, few are built to work with lots of files.
 The main problem is in development mode, where many static site generators regenerate all files when a single file changes.
 If you have a lot of files, this means waiting a few seconds